dice-project/DICE-Models/README.md

 Key               | Description
 ------------------|------------
-name              | Indicates that the given value should be used as the element name instead of the default one profileName       | Indicates that the given value should be used as the name of the corresponding element of the profile instead of the default one (Dice + name) extends           | Comma-separated list of classifiers fully-qualified names that are extended by this element extendsProfile    | Comma-separated list of elements (using FQNs) that are extended by the profile element corresponding to the annotated element comment           | The text defined in the entry's value should be appended as a comment exclude*         | The annotated element should be ignored
+description       | Gives a human-readable description of the element name              | Indicates that the given value should be used as the element name instead of the default one profileName       | Indicates that the given value should be used as the name of the corresponding element of the profile instead of the default one (Dice + name) extends           | Comma-separated list of classifiers fully-qualified names that are extended by this element extendsProfile    | Comma-separated list of elements (using FQNs) that are extended by the profile element corresponding to the annotated element comment           | The text defined in the entry's value should be appended as a comment exclude*          | The annotated element should be ignored

 * Note: the `exclude` tag may be substituted by an opposite `include` tag in the future, depending on the most common action.